JGCRI/gcam-doc/inputs_supply.md

 gcam-version: v5.3
 ---

 GCAM's supply inputs include information on production, prices, technology cost and performance, and other emissions in the historical period in order to calibrate model parameters.
 In addition, GCAM's supply modeling requires information on future technology cost and performance and emissions factors for future periods.
 GCAM requires that supply data is globally consistent with [demand data](inputs_demand.html) for each of its historical model periods as it solves for market equilibrium in these years as it does for future years.
-The GCAM data system can produce such data sets annually beginning in 1971.
-Currently, GCAM uses data from 1990, 2005, 2010, and 2015 to initialize the model, but could be initialized to any year beginning in 1971.
+These inputs are required for each [region](common_assumptions.html#regional-resolution) and [historical year](common_assumptions.html#historical-years).

 QUESTION: Should we move the historical year to a separate page that is linked to?
+TODO: This page currently only includes text copied from AgLU.
+Much more work needs to be done.

 ## Raw Inputs